thunderclient/thunder-client-support/README.md

 <a name="pre-request"></a>
 ## Pre Request Scripting

-- Pre Request scriting is now supported by using [Function Filters & Custom Filters](https://github.com/rangav/thunder-client-support/blob/master/docs/filters.md)
+- Pre Request scripting is now supported by using [Function Filters & Custom Filters](https://github.com/rangav/thunder-client-support/blob/master/docs/filters.md)

 <a name="testing"></a>